Back to Ni-MH Rechargeable Batteries / You Are Here

 Why Some NiMH Batteries Seem to Die Fast

-A NiMH battery can seem to die fast even when nothing looks obviously wrong.
+A NiMH battery may seem to die fast even when nothing looks obviously wrong.
 In many cases, the battery is not failing all at once.
-It is simply losing usable runtime faster than expected.
-That can happen when the battery loses charge during storage, has been exposed to heat, has been charged poorly over time, or is already old enough that its effective capacity is no longer close to what it once was.
+It is losing usable runtime faster than expected because of self-discharge, storage loss, heat exposure, poor charging, or normal capacity fade after years of use.

-Storage loss is one of the most common reasons for this feeling.
-A battery may be charged, then sit unused, and already have much less available energy by the time it is needed.
-Heat makes that worse.
-Poor charger behavior can also shorten useful performance, especially when the battery is repeatedly overcharged, overheated, or charged with equipment that does not manage NiMH charging well.
+Storage loss is one of the most common reasons a NiMH battery feels weak.
+A battery may be fully charged, sit unused for weeks or months, and have much less available energy when it is finally needed.
+Heat makes this worse, while poor charger behavior can shorten NiMH battery life through repeated overcharging, overheating, or incomplete charge control.

-In battery packs, one weak cell can pull down the whole pack and make runtime drop earlier than expected.
+In NiMH battery packs, one weak cell can pull down the whole pack and make runtime drop earlier than expected.
 This is why an older pack may still power a device for a moment, but not for long.
-Very often, the real issue is not that the battery suddenly stopped working.
-It is that users are still expecting brand-new runtime from a battery that has already aged well past its strongest years.
+Very often, the real issue is not sudden failure.
+It is that the user is expecting brand-new runtime from a battery that has already aged past its strongest years.

 How Storage Affects NiMH Battery Life

-Storage matters more than many users expect.
-A NiMH battery can lose charge while it sits unused, which means the battery may have much less available energy by the time it is needed again.
-This is one reason a battery can seem disappointing even when it was charged earlier and has not been used much in between.
+Storage conditions can strongly affect NiMH battery life.
+A NiMH battery naturally loses charge while sitting unused, so the battery may have much less available energy when it is needed again.
+This is one reason a battery can seem disappointing even if it was charged earlier and has not been used much in between.

-Traditional NiMH batteries usually lose charge faster in storage than low self-discharge NiMH types.
+Traditional NiMH batteries usually lose charge faster in storage than low self-discharge NiMH batteries.
 That difference becomes more important in backup devices, emergency equipment, and products used only from time to time.
-Long storage in hot places can make the problem worse and can also speed up long-term deterioration, even if the battery is not being cycled often.
+Long storage in hot places can make self-discharge worse and can also speed up long-term capacity loss, even if the battery is not being cycled often.

 Leaving a NiMH battery fully depleted for a long period is also not ideal.
-For batteries that support backup or occasional-use gear, it makes more sense to check them periodically rather than assume they will be ready after sitting for months.
-A simple storage routine can reduce surprise failures and give a much more realistic picture of whether the battery is still dependable.
+For batteries used in backup power or occasional-use equipment, it is better to check and recharge them periodically instead of assuming they will be ready after sitting for months.
+A simple storage routine can reduce surprise failures and make the battery’s real condition easier to judge.

 Storage can reduce battery life even without daily use Self-discharge, heat, and long idle periods all change what is available when the battery is finally needed.
 Charge retention during storage Traditional NiMH drops faster LSD NiMH holds better More storage time Charge retained What storage conditions change Hot environments speed loss and aging Long idle storage weakens readiness Fully depleted storage is not ideal Periodic checks reduce surprise failure For backup and occasional-use gear, storage behavior matters almost as much as active runtime.